2022 Highlights at Orant Charities Africa. See what we accomplished.

 - Divide the above materials into three portions

-- Mix the ingredients slowly until they are all fine (mixed well)
+- Mix the ingredients slowly with water until they are all fine (mixed well)

 - Combine into one bag